solitarylullabies/solitarylullabies/README.md

  - I don't go up to others often, feel free to interact with me first.
  - I block freely if you fit my dni
  - I'm mentally unwell, interact with care.
 I'm not a mean person at all, I'm just extremely sensitive & unstable.
+ - I heavily kin Kanade & Emu.
+Kanade is currently the one I feel most comfortable being seen as for the moment.
+When I'm happier, I prefer being seen as Emu.
  - <img width="425" height="100" alt="image" src="https://github.com/user-attachments/assets/410b6ebd-2f5d-4d87-8ae1-0e6d969eba4b" />
 I will be stuck in the safe server
  </details>